-- On April 20, 2016, presented new preclinical data at the American Association for Cancer Research (AACR) Annual Meeting 2016.
-The investigators' findings showed that a combination immunotherapy using a DepoVaxTM-based vaccine could enhance the anti-tumor effects of a PD-1 blockade, controlling growth in advanced HPV-expressing tumors in animal models. - On April 16, 2016, announced Andrew Sheldon joined the Board of Directors and was made the new Chairman. - On April 13, 2016, announced Frederic Ors has been appointed Chief Executive Officer. - On April 7, 2016, announced a collaboration with Leidos on developing a vaccine against the mosquito-borne Zika virus and infection, which may be linked to neurological birth defects.
+- On April 20, 2016, the Corporation presented new preclinical data at the American Association for Cancer Research (AACR) Annual Meeting 2016.
+The investigators' findings showed that a combination immunotherapy using a DepoVaxTM-based vaccine could enhance the anti-tumor effects of a PD-1 blockade, controlling growth in advanced HPV-expressing tumors in animal models. - On April 16, 2016, the Corporation announced Andrew Sheldon had joined the Board of Directors and was appointed Chairman of the Board of Directors. - On April 13, 2016, the Corporation announced Frederic Ors had been appointed Chief Executive Officer, replacing Marc Mansour, Ph.D., who stepped down as Chief Executive Officer as of March 31, 2016, after 14 years with the Corporation. - On April 7, 2016, the Corporation announced a collaboration with Leidos on developing a vaccine against the mosquito-borne Zika virus and infection, which may be linked to neurological birth defects.
 This collaboration is the first to expand on Immunovaccine's previously announced research project in which the Corporation will apply its DepoVaxTM platform to development of a Zika virus vaccine candidate.
-The project builds upon earlier promising results with DepoVaxTM vaccines targeting the Ebola virus, anthrax and respiratory syncytial virus (RSV). - On March 15, 2016, announced that Marc Mansour, Ph.D., will step down as Chief Executive Officer, effective on March 31, 2016 after 14 years with the Corporation.
-Frederic Ors, Chief Business Officer, has been named Acting Chief Executive while the Corporation conducts a search for Dr. Mansour's replacement. - On March 3, 2016, announced it will begin a research project towards development of a vaccine formulated in its DepoVaxTM platform against the mosquito-borne Zika virus and infection, which may be linked to neurological birth defects in infants. - On January 11, 2016, the Corporation announced U.S. Food and Drug Administration (FDA) and Health Canada clearance to initiate a clinical study of DPX-Survivac in combination with low-dose cyclophosphamide and epacadostat.
-The Phase 1b clinical trial will assess the safety and effectiveness of Immunovaccine's novel T cell activating therapy, DPX-Survivac, along with Incyte's investigational oral indoleamine 2,3-dioxygenase 1 (IDO1) inhibitor, epacadostat (INCB24360), and low-dose cyclophosphamide in patients with recurrent ovarian cancer who have measurable disease.
-Immunovaccine anticipates starting the trial, which Incyte will co-fund under the terms of the agreement between the two companies, by Q2 2016.
+The project builds upon earlier promising results with DepoVaxTM vaccines targeting the Ebola virus, anthrax and RSV. - On March 3, 2016, the Corporation announced it would begin a research project towards development of a vaccine formulated in its DepoVax[TM] platform against the mosquito-borne Zika virus and infection, which may be linked to neurological birth defects in infants. - On January 11, 2016, the Corporation announced FDA and Health Canada clearance to initiate a clinical study of DPX-Survivac in combination with low-dose cyclophosphamide and epacadostat.
+The Phase 1b clinical trial will assess the safety and effectiveness of Immunovaccine's novel T cell activating therapy, DPX-Survivac, along with Incyte's IDO1 inhibitor, epacadostat (INCB24360), and low-dose cyclophosphamide in patients with recurrent ovarian cancer who have measurable disease.
+Immunovaccine anticipates enrolling the first patient in the trial, which Incyte will co-fund under the terms of the agreement between the two companies, by Q3 2016.